Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-classes.md

 ## Objects in Python

 Everything is an object in Python.
-It would be easy to confuse the Python programming paradigm, the method used to create code, with the underlying language concepts.
-A programming paradigm would allow you to use the [functional, imperative, object-oriented, or procedural coding styles](https://blog.newrelic.com/engineering/python-programming-styles/).
-However, no matter which programming paradigm you use, Python itself uses objects for everything.
+When you create a variable and assign it a number, Python creates an instance of a built-in class.
+When you create a variable and assign it a string, Python once more creates an instance of a built-in class, albeit a different one.
+Before you begin writing classes of your own, it is helpful to peek under the hood and understand what Python does with its own object types.

 1. To see how objects work in Python, return to the notebook you created a moment ago and type or paste the following code into the empty cell at the top of the notebook: